AhmedShams999/Twitter-clone/README.md

 ## Overview

-This is a simple Twitter clone built to demonstrate a basic social media application.
+This is a MERN project called Twitter clone built to demonstrate a basic social media application.
 The application allows users to register, log in, post tweets, follow other users, and like tweets.
-The frontend is built with [Your Frontend Framework], and the backend is powered by [Your Backend Framework/Language].
+The frontend is built with React, and the backend is powered by Node.js and express.
 The project is designed to be a learning tool for web development fundamentals.

 ## Features